 Click here for a list of technology currently under review.

 Phase 1 - Technical Overview and Research.
 The new software is installed on two or three computers within the Information Management and Technology department.
 During this Phase 1 technicians get a general overview of the product and identify any potential security vulnerabilities with the product.
 They also research the product by using resources such as online technical journals in order to start preparing for implementing the product into the University environment.
 Once the product has cleared a security test then testing moves onto Phase 2.

 Phase 2 - Detailed Testing and Compatibility.
-During this phase, the software is installed on all Innovative Technology Committee members' computers.
+During this phase, the software is installed on all Innovative Technology Group members' computers.
 Extensive testing is performed on the new software with all University enterprise software.
 A list of known compatibility issues is created and the team works with software vendors to resolve incompatibilities.
 A training plan, technical support plan, and deployment plan are created during this phase.
 Once the majority of the compatibility issues have been resolved the testing moves onto Phase 3.

 Phase 3 - Early Adopters.
 During this phase software is installed on a select number of computers outside of Innovative Technology.
 These users include faculty, staff and small computer labs.
 During this phase the Innovative Technology team solicits feedback from the early adopters and continues to develop support and training plans.
 Hands on training is also available during this phase, where users can see the new software in a test lab.
 Once all feedback is received and Innovative Technology is ready to officially support the product campus wide the product is deployed through Phase 4.

 Phase 4 - Campus Deployment.
 During this phase the product is deployed to campus and communications are sent to campus.
 Hands on training continues to be available to campus through the Center for the Enhancement of Teaching and Learning (CETL).

 If you have specific questions, comments or concerns, please email the Innovative Technology Group at InnovativeTechnology@unco.edu.